makrai/notes/touvron-2302-llama.md

 ## 2.2 Architecture

-* Following recent work on large language models, our network is based on the transformer architecture (Vaswani+, 2017).
-We leverage various improvements:
+* our network is based on the transformer architecture (Vaswani+, 2017)
+* We leverage improvements that were used in different models such as PaLM
+* were found the inspiration for this change (in bracket):

 ### Pre-normalization [GPT3].
 To improve the training stability

 * we normalize the input of each transformer sub-layer
   * instead of normalizing the output
-  * We use the RMSNorm normalizing function (Zhang and Sennrich 2019)
+  * We use the Root mean square layer normalization (RMSNorm) normalizing func (Zhang and Sennrich 2019)

 ### SwiGLU activation function [PaLM].
 We replace the ReLU non-linearity